Asymptotics and sign patterns for coefficients in expansions of Habiro elements: Acknowledgements

 \section{Acknowledgements}

-The first author is an institute postdoctoral fellow at IIT Gandhinagar under the project IP/IITGN/MATH/AD/2122/15.
+The first author was an institute postdoctoral fellow at IIT Gandhinagar under the project IP/IITGN/MATH/AD/2122/15.
 He sincerely thanks the institute for the support.
+The second author was partially supported by SERB MATRICS grant MTR/2022/000659.
 The third author was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (NRF-2019R1F1A1043415).
 The fourth author was partially supported by Enterprise Ireland CS20212030.
-The fourth author would also like to thank the Max-Planck-Institut f\"ur Mathematik for their support during the completion of this paper.
-Finally, the authors thank Jeremy Lovejoy for helpful comments on a preliminary version of this paper.
+The fourth author would also like to thank the Max-Planck-Institut f\"ur Mathematik for their support and hospitality during the completion of this paper.
+Finally, the authors thank Jeremy Lovejoy and the referee for helpful comments and suggestions.